Drone Operator Services

 What are the drone regulations for filming in New York?

-Drone filming in New York is regulated by FAA + NYPD (dual federal/city permits required).
-FAA registration required; NYC permit via NYPD Online Services Portal.
-The maximum flight altitude is 400ft (122m), and no-fly zones include most of Manhattan airspace, airports, stadiums during events, national landmarks.
-Commercial filming permits require 30 days advance application; $150 non-refundable fee.
+Drone filming in New York is regulated by FAA + NYPD (dual federal/city permits needed).
+FAA sign-ups needed.
+NYC permit via NYPD Online Services Portal.
+The maximum flight altitude is 400ft (122m).
+No-fly zones have most of Manhattan airspace, airports, stadiums during events, national landmarks.
+Commercial filming permits need 30 days advance application. $150 non-refundable fee.

 What does a drone operator do on a film set?